KevDog/henrys/README.md

   - Expected total cost = 1.84;
 - Price a basket containing: 3 apples, 2 tins of soup and a loaf of bread, bought in 5 days time,
   - Expected total cost = 1.97.

+ ### Commands
+  cost       Display the current cost of the basket

+  apples     Display Current Amount of Apples or Add Apples to the basket

+  bread      Display Current Amount of Bread or Add Bread to the basket

+  soup       Display Current Amount of Soup or Add Soup to the basket

+  bread      Display Current Amount of Bread or Add Bread to the basket

+  date       Display or set the basket sale date

+  help       Display more information on a specific command.

+  version    Display version information.